By: Dr. Kathleen Regan, ND

 • Increasing how frequently you consume fruit and vegetables is as important as the overall quantity you consume.

-• The relationship between food and mental health is meaningful and significant across different measures of well-being.
+• The relationship between food and mental health is meaningful across different measures of well-being.

-This study controlled for many variables including age, gender, income, employment etc. and the cause and effect between food and mood was still there!
-In fact, the authors noted that ‘moving from unemployment to employment has an equivalent effect on life satisfaction as increasing consumption of fruits and vegetables by approximately 10.5 portions per day’ (2).
+This study controlled for many variables, including age, gender, income, employment, etc. and the cause and effect between food and mood was still there!
+The authors noted that moving from unemployment to employment has an equivalent effect on life satisfaction as increasing consumption of fruits and vegetables by approximately 10.5 portions per day (2).

 The findings of this study are not unique.
 A similar study from Australia in 2016 demonstrated that increased fruit and vegetable consumption was ‘predictive of increased happiness, life satisfaction, and well-being’; improvements occurred within 24 months (3).